 - Explaining price changes.
 If the brand or retailer decides to increase or decrease the price on a product, or across their entire product line, they might explain the reason and data behind this price change.
 This may serve inadvertently as a marketing tactic, as shoppers may think highly of a brand that is open about their price changes, which could increase loyalty and sales.

 - Following price regulations.
 In May 2022, the EU implemented a new directive aimed at bolstering consumer protection and their overall knowledge of a product’s pricing.
-The Price Indication Directive (PID) (part of the updated Omnibus Directive) stipulates that when a trader intends on implementing a price reduction on an item, they must also show the item’s previous price.
+The Price Indication Directive (PID) (part of the updated Omnibus Directive) stipulates that when a trader intends to implement a price reduction on an item, they must also show the item’s previous price.
 The original price, prior to the reduction, is presented as the most recent and lowest price at least 30 days prior to the newly introduced reduction.

-Transparent pricing case study: KoRo Drogerie
+Transparent Pricing Example: KoRo Drogerie

 One well-known example of transparent pricing is KoRo Drogerie, a Germany-based online shop selling a variety of long-life, natural and processed foods, plus kitchen utensils and cooking accessories.
 One of KoRo’s five basic principles is Fair Prices: